CaffeinatedCarter/untitled-emerald-project/README.md

 * Cut trees in front of the Cutter's house in Rustboro
 * Rock smashed in Rusturf tunnel should be distinct.
 Maybe need a high-level Pokémon to use strength?
 Maybe make the rock visually different?
 This one is weird and vague.

+## Gyms
+* Tate and Liza – should be a doubles gym, not just Psychic
+* Norman's gym should use stat-boosting moves as well.
+Don't forget stat change eliminations.
+Higher Pokémon diversity with like, actual strategy involved
+* Ice gym should be weather-themed.
+Potentially see Castform get some use?

 ## Patches
 * 720 Pokémon
 * Physical/Special split
 * Unlimited TMs

+### Never gonna happens (but would LOVE)
+* Rotation battles
+* Trainer customization
+  * This could literally just be "select ur favorite color" at the beginning to pick outfit color